adobe-commerce/partner-day-accs/lab/admin-ui-sdk/Lab.md

 1. Replace the contents of `src/commerce-backend-ui-1/web-src/src/pages/home.jsx` with the sample file located at `lab/admin-ui-sdk/bonus/home.jsx`.

-2. Set `require-adobe-auth: true` for both actions `get-config` and `save-config` in `src/commerce-backend-ui-1/actions/data/actions.config.yaml`.
+2. Set `require-adobe-auth: true` for action `save-config` in `src/commerce-backend-ui-1/actions/data/actions.config.yaml`.

 3. Build and deploy the extension using: